CPPavithra/AshaAIBot/README.md

 ## 🧠 Overview

-Asha AI is an inclusive AI chatbot built to empower women by providing access to job opportunities, mentorship, and personalized career guidance.
+Asha AI (ashabot) is an inclusive AI chatbot built to empower women by providing access to job opportunities, mentorship, and personalized career guidance.
 It uses real-time job APIs, resume parsing, and D&I (Diversity and Inclusion) datasets to offer helpful and relevant insights for users.
 It has been deployed online at- [!]https://asha-ai-bot-blue.vercel.app/